sthysel-freight/docker-taskjuggler/README.md

 # docker-taskjuggler

-Provides a taskjuggler container and helper scritp to manage tasks using taskjuggler.
+Provides a taskjuggler container and helper script to manage tasks using taskjuggler.

 ## taskjuggler helper script